-Once again, Student B’s subsidized loans help her save hundreds by avoiding student loan interest – in this case, $679.
-Add that to her initial savings, and she’s now $3,619 ahead of Student A on student debt.
+Once again, Student B’s subsidized loans helped her avoid sizable interest costs — in this case, $678.
+Add that to her initial savings of $2,940, and she’s now $3,618 ahead of Student A on student debt repayment.

 You can also request your financial aid history from the National Student Loan Data System (NSLDS).
 This report will display a full list of all your student loans and other educational aid, including details about the type of loan and whether it is unsubsidized.

 Paying extra on student loans is a smart way to shave years off your repayment period and save hundreds (and potentially thousands) of dollars in interest.
-If you can sacrifice now to pay extra on your student loans, you’ll definitely get ahead and save.
+If you can make some sacrifices now to pay extra on your student loans, you’ll likely get ahead and save.

 When you’re deciding which student loans to pay off first, consider prioritizing your unsubsidized student loans over any subsidized loans.
-Because interest on unsubsidized loans is always accruing, these student loans carry a (slightly) higher risk and cost than subsidized loans.
-This means that they might be worth targeting and getting rid of before your subsidized loans.
+Again, interest on unsubsidized loans is always accruing, which means these student loans carry higher costs and therefore more financial risk.

 Should you need to defer student loans at any point, do so strategically and defer only your subsidized student loans.
 This will pause payments without accruing interest or increasing your balance.